Moreno Valley Unified School District

 Moreno Valley Unified School District is the third-largest district in Riverside County, the 23rd largest in California, educating more than 34,000 students in grades TK-12 at 40 schools.
 It is the fourth-largest employer in Moreno Valley.

-The Superintendent of Schools is Martinrex Kedziora.
-The President of the Board of Education is Darrell Peeden.
+The Superintendent of Schools is Dr. Alejandro Ruvalcaba.
+The President of the Board of Education is Brandy Clark.
 District enrollment peaked at over 37,000 in 2006-07 and has since fallen, leading to the shelving of plans for a fifth comprehensive high school.

+Boundary

+The district includes most of Moreno Valley, the populated areas of March ARB, and a nonresidential industrial district of Riverside.